Dead or Alive 4: Gameplay

 Dead or Alive 4 has a number of updates in reference to previous titles.
 New to DOA4 is the introduction of the "Bounce Combo" system.
 After knocking an opponent to the ground with a strike attack, players can execute a Bounce Combo to perform further attacks on the opponent when they are bouncing off the ground.
 Low attacks and some mid attacks can now be performed on opponents while they are down.

 Certain stages now have moving obstacles that will cause damage to fighters if they are hit by them, and using a counter hold at the right timing can help players avoid being hit by them.

 Certain stages now also have obstacles in which fighters can be knocked over them, and when the opponent is on the other side of an obstacle, players can jump over them and they can also perform flying attacks.

-New to the game's Online Mode is the introduction of Avatars and Lobby Environments, making it the first fighting game to include these features.
+New to the game's Online Mode is the introduction of Avatars and Virtual Worlds, making it the first fighting game to include these features.
 Players can customize their Avatars and the environment and furniture in their Lobby.
 Players can take part in voice or text-based chat with other players while in the Lobby room.
 Award points are earned from winning online battles and players can use the points to buy accessories for their Avatars and Lobby rooms.

 Characters' move lists have been vastly updated and four new characters have been added to the fighting roster, with returns from a couple of past characters as well.
 The counter system has been tightened, making the window for counters shorter and more difficult to execute, and the amount of damage that counters inflict has been changed.
-However, like Dead or Alive 3, the game features a relatively low number of costumes and several characters now had to be unlocked by the player including Helena.
+However, like Dead or Alive 3, the game features a relatively low number of costumes (excluding variants), and several characters now had to be unlocked by the player including Helena.

-Dead or Alive 4 features 22 playable characters, and multi-tiered and interactive fighting arenas.
-There are six modes in the game:

-Story Mode, which offers the player to play with the character and learn their backstory;

-Time Attack, where the player must defeat a set amount of opponents in the shortest possible time in one-on-one or two-on-two battles;

-Survival Mode, where the player must defeat as many opponents as possible in one-on-one or two-on-two battles;

-Team Battle, featuring teams of characters fighting each other, with a total of eight characters on each side;

-Versus, a free play mode of standard one-on-one or two-on-two battles;

-DOA Online, available via the Xbox Live and similar to the Versus mode, where players could interact in a similar fashion to an arcade setting fighting opponents at win/loss intervals.